-Sarah Chu holds an MA degree in Expressive Arts Therapy with a minor in Psychology.
-With her primary background of Physiotherapy in Hong Kong, she is interested in body awareness and movement together with Arts and East and West philosophy for the exploration of the self, and the connection to the world.
+Sarah Chu holds an MA degree in Expressive Arts Therapy with a minor in Psychology from the European Graduate School.
+With her primary background of Physiotherapy in Hong Kong, she is interested in body awareness and movement combined with the arts, as well as the East and West philosophies for the exploration of the Self, and the connection to the world.
 Sarah works with various clients, including people in recovery from mental illness, people with physical disabilities, and elders.
-She offers self-care workshops and is actively involved in the Expressive Arts research.
+She offers self-care workshops and is actively involved in art-based research.

 Emma Sullivan Uebele is a native of Portland, Oregon, USA.
 Emma holds an MA degree in Expressive Arts for Conflict Transformation and Peacebuilding from the European Graduate School and a Bachelor’s Degree in International Communications from American University in Washington, DC.
 Emma works as both an Expressive Arts facilitator and therapeutic Pilates instructor.
 Integrating these fields, she understands the body, mind, and spirit and partners is health.

 As an Expressive Arts practitioner and consultant, Emma runs international groups and facilitates workshops that center around the body and arts-based responses to trauma.
 Through these experiences and working alongside a wide range of other mental health and humanitarian professionals she has a deep appreciation for the consequences of working in a context of trauma.
 Emma’s work also extends to these practitioners coming alongside to cultivate rhythms of care and to help sustain wellbeing while engaged in work in a context of trauma.